State Solar Technical Assistance

-NREL provides quick response technical assistance to state and local governments on matters that require solar market expertise to either answer a time-sensitive question or to provide expert testimony on policy best practices.
-The 2015 Solar Technical Assistance Team (STAT) Quick Response program is designed to answer questions that require approximately one day of a subject matter expert's time.
+NREL provides direct technical assistance to state and local governments on matters that require solar market expertise to either answer a time-sensitive question or to provide expert testimony on policy best practices.
+The Solar Technical Assistance Team (STAT) Network is designed to answer questions that require approximately one to two weeks of a subject matter expert's time.

-This free service is available to qualified applicants throughout the year.
-To request assistance through the STAT Quick Response program, fill out the 9 questions on the request form and email this information to firstname.lastname@example.org.
+This service is available to qualified applicants through an application process at no cost.
+To request assistance through the STAT Network, fill out the request form and email this information to firstname.lastname@example.org.

 City of Detroit | Detroit, MI

 NREL is conducting an analysis of utility scale PV projects for the City.

 City of Madison | Madison, WI